-)-- A group of workers’ compensation legal and claims’ experts will discuss their trials, tribulations, best practices in complying with CMS’ policies to take Medicare’s interest into consideration when settling future medical care during the August 19-23 Workers’ Compensation Educational Conference at the Orlando World Center Marriott.
+Workers’ compensation legal and claims’ experts will discuss their trials, tribulations, best practices in complying with CMS’ policies to take Medicare’s interest into consideration when settling future medical care during the August 19-23 Workers’ Compensation Educational Conference.

 Members of the “MSP Compliance in the Real World: A Roundtable Discussion” panel include Rafael Gonzalez, director of Medicare compliance at Gould & Lamb in Bradenton, Fla.; Skip Brechtel, chief technical officer of CCMSI in Metairie, La.; Wade McGuffey, attorney with Goodman, McGuffey, Lindsey & Johnson in Atlanta; Honorable David Langham, deputy chief judge of workers’ compensation claims in Pensacola, Fla.; Mark Popolizio, senior legal counsel of Crowe Paradis in North Reading, Mass.; Roy Franco, principal with Franco Signor in Kenmore, N.Y.; Wanda Reas, attorney with Znosko & Reas in Orlando; Slyvius Von Sauken, chief compliance officer with Garretson Resolution Group in Cincinnati; Celia Mendez, mediator and attorney with Moreland & Mendez in Maitland, Fla.; and Lisa Kalo, attorney with Kalo & Verheul in Sarasota, Fla..

 The session will be presented on Wednesday, August 22.

 About WCEC & WCI